JasmineElm/commandline-101/README.md

 track information about the system.
 You can see the information in `/proc/cpuinfo`, `/proc/meminfo`, and `/proc/version`.
 This is a good way to see the information about the system, without needing to install additional tools.

+## What background tasks are running?

+`systemctl` is the service manager for linux.
+You can use this to see what services are running, and to start, stop, and restart services.
+We won't really touch on this in this course, but it's good to know about.
+There may be times when you need to restart a service, or check the status of a service.
+You can do this by running `systemctl status servicename`, `systemctl start servicename`, or `systemctl stop servicename`.

+Alongside services, you may have cron jobs running.
+These are scheduled tasks which run at a given time.
+You can write your own scripts, and have them run at specific times using `crontab -e`.
+You can see the cron jobs for a user by running `crontab -l`.
+This will show you the cron jobs for the current user.
+You can also see the cron jobs for all users by looking in `/etc/cron.d/` and `/etc/cron.daily/`.
+You can also see the cron jobs for the system by looking in `/etc/crontab`.